-24.13 MPLAB PM3 Device Programmer
+24.12 MPLAB PM3 Device Programmer

-The MPLAB PM3 is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
-It features a large LCD display (128 x 64) for menus and error messages and a modular detachable socket assembly to support various package types.
+The MPLAB PM3 Device Programmer is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
+It features a large LCD display (128 x 64) for menus and error messages and a modular, detachable socket assembly to support various package types.
 The ICSPTM cable assembly is included as a standard item.
-In Stand-Alone mode, the MPLAB PM3 device programmer can read, verify and program PICmicro devices without a PC connection.
+In Stand-Alone mode, the MPLAB PM3 Device Programmer can read, verify and program PIC devices without a PC connection.
 It can also set code protection in this mode.
-MPLAB PM3 connects to the host PC via an RS-232 or USB cable.
-MPLAB PM3 has high-speed communications and optimized algorithms for quick programming of large memory devices and incorporates an SD/MMC card for file storage and secure data applications.
+The MPLAB PM3 connects to the host PC via an RS-232 or USB cable.
+The MPLAB PM3 has high-speed communications and optimized algorithms for quick programming of large memory devices and incorporates an MMC card for file storage and data applications.